Transforming WSU into a top 25 public research university

 President Schulz is a member of several professional societies, including the American Institute for Chemical Engineering (AICE) and the American Society for Engineering Education (ASEE).
 He is a fellow in both the ASEE and the American Association for the Advancement of Science.

-He is active in the Boy Scouts of America and served as president of the Coronado Council.
+He is active in the Boy Scouts of America and served as president of the Coronado Council in Kansas.
 In 2013, he was recognized with the Distinguished Eagle Scout Award from the National Eagle Scout Association.
 He has also served in a variety of roles on the boards of the Cereal Food Processors, the Greater Manhattan Community Foundation, the Kansas Bioscience Authority, and the Accreditation Board for Engineering and Technology.

 President Schulz earned his undergraduate and doctoral degrees in chemical engineering at Virginia Tech.